Dry needling sometimes also called trigger point dry needling, is a technique used by some Doctors, Osteopaths and physiotherapists.

 Some patients may experience different sensations when receiving dry needling, which may include: some muscle soreness, aching and a muscle twitch when the needle is inserted.

-Common conditions that dry needling is used to treat include:
+Common conditions that respond well to Dry Needling include:

 If you require any further information regarding how osteopathy may be beneficial for you please do not hesitate to contact us